-EverGreen ZeroWaste is structured as a Colorado Public Benefit Corporation (PBC) and has committed its human and financial resources to operate in a manner that produces a positive, material impact on society and the environment.
+EverGreen ZeroWaste is a Colorado Public Benefit Corporation (PBC) and has committed its human and financial resources to operate in a manner that produces a positive, material impact on society and the environment.
+It is woman-owned, operated by family and community members since 2010.
+The founders of EverGreen ZeroWaste each have over twenty years experience in waste diversion programs and education.

 Our purposes are listed in our Articles of Incorporation and can be found on the Colorado Secretary of State’s website: